JEWELRY ARTIST TO WATCH: DANIEL BRUSH, “CUFFS AND NECKS” L’ECOLE PARIS

 You might remember my visit to L’ÉCOLE Van Cleef & Arpels jewellery school in Paris a few years ago, where I took a trip into the world of Art History and jewellery.
 This time I was invited by Van Cleef & Arpels to meet the self-taught artist and jeweller, Daniel Brush during his exhibition, CUFFS AND NECKS at L’ÉCOLE V&A. What a thrill it was to meet the man, or should I say, ‘legend’ and get the chance to interview this NYC-based artist.
 Daniel Brush has a flair for creating a timeless aesthetic in his work, a collection of astonishing and intricate sculptures, wearable jewels and large scale drawings that break through the boundaries of traditional art.
 You can find my interview with Daniel Brush below.

-The exhibition is in celebration of devoted to CUFFS AND NECKS – both provocative, quintessential feminine jewels that make you think about strength and garrulity, ownership and independence, power and protection.
+The exhibition is devoted to CUFFS AND NECKS – both provocative, quintessential feminine jewels that make you think about strength and garrulity, ownership and independence, power and protection.
 At the exhibit, you will find 78 steel chokers, each one hand-carved and etched by Brush himself.
 Why so many?
 These masterpieces were crafted as models to appear in a book of poetry by the jeweller that you can also find at the exhibition.
 Brush completed a total of 117 chokers each with its own intricate story to tell.
 Alongside these collars, you’ll find 70 cuffs showcasing the artist’s love for art history and metalwork used in suits of armour of the Middle Ages.
 Brush labours over each masterpiece himself, and is recognized as a master of the ancient art of granulation, a gold beading technique and the mark of perfection for a goldsmith.

 NECKS is the visual poetry book for an artist’s jewelry dream.
 It records a passage of time, a young woman’s drama with decision and an artist’s engagement with materials.
 One hundred seventeen “colliers de chines” were purposefully made for the book.
 A neckpiece was constructed, a photograph was taken, a page was organised, until the momentum stopped.
 The work lasted for years.
 The young woman became older, the film expired and a knowledge of steel increased.
 The concept was not to create a collection of jewels for many “necks”, but rather to create a collection of jewels for the unrequited neck ~ Daniel Brush